brianjsl/ndf_mnist/README.md

 This will create a dataset of 32x32 images of overlapping mnist digits in folders of the form 'ab' where 'a' is the left digit and 'b' is the right digit.

-The corresponding dataloader class can be found in dataloader.py which will turn the labels into labels usable in multilabel classification (in the ResNet block).

 ## Training the Neural Field
 Run neural_field.py for around 40 epochs.
 The resulting checkpoints will be saved under checkpoints/chkpt_{}.pt.
 UPDATE: You can download a pre-trained model [here](https://www.dropbox.com/s/cof2ctfwdesmzix/chkpt_39.pt?dl=0).